 - Exhibit excellence in management and customer service.

-- A catalytic, coordinating, and creative force in realizing this vision for service in America.
+- a cooperative and creative force for service in America.

-CNCS’s Board of Directors and Chief Executive Officer are appointed by the President and confirmed by the Senate.
-The Chief Executive Officer oversees the agency, which includes about 600 employees operating throughout the United States and its territories.
+The Board of Directors and Chief Executive Officer are appointed by the President and confirmed by the Senate.
+The Chief Executive Officer oversees the agency, which includes about 700 employees operating throughout the United States and its territories.

 The Board of Directors sets policies and direction for CNCS and is responsible for all actions taken by the Chief Executive Officer with respect to standards, policies, procedures, programs and initiatives as are necessary to carry out the mission of CNCS.